Sombrero Galaxy as an Accelerator of Ultrahigh Energy Cosmic Ray Nuclei

-The layout is as follows.
-In Sec.~\ref{sec:2} we describe the current knowledge of the main properties of Sombrero based on the large collection of data from different instruments.
-In Sec.~\ref{sec:3} we derive the characteristic time scales for acceleration and energy loss, and by equating these relations we show that Sombrero can be a compelling source of UHECR nuclei.
-Lastly, in Sec.~\ref{sec:4} we discuss the possible emission of $\gamma$-rays produced by curvature radiation of UHECRs.
-The paper wraps up in Sec.~\ref{sec:5} with some conclusions.
+The layout is as follows: In Sec.~\ref{sec:2} we provide a short overview of estimated deflections of the highest energy cosmic rays by the Galactic magnetic field, and how Sombrero became a plausible UHECR source.
+In Sec.~\ref{sec:3} we describe the current knowledge of the main properties of Sombrero based on the large collection of data from different instruments.
+In Sec.~\ref{sec:4} we derive the characteristic timescales for acceleration and energy loss, and by equating these relations we show that Sombrero can indeed be a compelling source of UHECR nuclei.
+Lastly, in Sec.~\ref{sec:5} we discuss the possible emission of $\gamma$-rays produced by curvature radiation of UHECRs.
+The paper wraps up in Sec.~\ref{sec:6} with some conclusions.

 Before proceeding, we pause to briefly examine yet another alternative.
 It has been generally thought that $^{56}$Fe is a significant end product of stellar evolution, and higher mass nuclei are rare in the cosmic radiation.
 Strictly speaking, the abundances of supermiddle-weight ($60 \leq A < 100$) and superheavy-weight ($A > 100$) nuclei are respectively about three and five orders of magnitude lower than that of the iron group~\cite{Burbidge:1957vc}.
-However, since the late nineties it has already been evident that the UHECR horizon, which is the largest distance that cosmic rays can propagate at a given energy, would be enlarged if the highest energy cosmic rays are superheavy nuclei~\cite{Anchordoqui:1999aj,Anchordoqui:2000sk}.
+Since the late nineties, however, it has already been evident that the UHECR horizon, which is the largest distance that cosmic rays can propagate at a given energy, would be enlarged if the highest energy cosmic rays are superheavy nuclei~\cite{Anchordoqui:1999aj,Anchordoqui:2000sk}.
 Indeed, if this were the case, the larger number of available sources could compensate for the lower abundance of this type of nuclei.
 Recently, this idea has been revitalized by the possibility of UHECR production in neutron star mergers~\cite{Farrar:2024zsm,Zhang:2024sjp}.
 Such an exciting possibility then combines the alternative of a larger horizon with the practicality of transient sources.
-An investigation along this line is obviously important to be done~\cite{inpreparation}.